BSc / BSc (Hons) Nursing - Adult

 Nursing is global: international opportunities

-Global health themes are integrated throughout our nursing degree.
-Our nursing students are actively engaged in the global health community.
-For example, our students are active participants in the Nightingale initiative for Global Health.
+Global health themes are integrated throughout our nursing degrees.
+Our nursing students actively engage in the global health community.
+One example of this is the Nightingale Initiative for Global Health.
+There are opportunities for students to study abroad and gain valuable experience.

-BSc (Hons) and BSc Adult Nursing courses
+BSc (Hons) and BSc Adult Nursing: what's the difference?

-Our BSc course in Adult Nursing extends over three years, and our BSc (Hons) Adult Nursing course is over four years.
-In their final year, Honours students complete additional modules, including a dissertation and their NMC-required final placement, achieving registration and their Honours degree at the end of Year 4.
+In their final year, Honours students complete additional modules, including a dissertation and their NMC-required final placement.
+This helps achieve registration and their Honours degree at the end of Year 4.

-This BSc Adult Nursing course is approved by the Nursing and Midwifery Council (NMC).
-Each year, the course meets the NMC requirement of 50% theory and 50% practice.
-Following successful completion of the course, including the NMC required final placement in Year 3, students are eligible to achieve professional registration with the Nursing and Midwifery Council.
+Following successful completion of the course, students are eligible to achieve professional registration with the Nursing and Midwifery Council.

-Students can be nominated for The Student Nursing Times Awards or the newly formed RCN Scotland Nurse of the Year.
-These awards celebrate the very best in student nurses and nurse education, recognising educational establishments and honouring those who are committed to developing new nursing talent.
+These awards celebrate the very best in student nurses and nurse education.
+They recognise those who are committed to developing new nursing talent.

 The University of Stirling has won Student Nursing Times Awards in 2012, 2013, 2015, 2016, 2017, 2018, 2021 and 2022.